Italy's Berlusconi family sells Mediobanca stake

 Del Vecchio declined to comment on the Fininvest stake sale.

-Fininvest, which controls Italy's biggest commercial broadcaster Mediaset (MS.MI), bought a 1% stake in Mediobanca in 2007 and doubled it the following year.
+Fininvest, which controls Italy’s biggest commercial broadcaster Mediaset, bought a 1% stake in Mediobanca in 2007 and doubled it the following year.

 The holding has always been considered a purely financial investment.